rabimba/twit-bird/README.md

 ## Work in progress

 - Optimizing the speed.
-- Working on a demo site with support for more parameter
+- Working on a demo site with support for more parameter.
+Will be up soon.

 In case of any issues drop me a note